-PFWBS has been featured several times in the New York Times, Chicago Tribune, USA Today, Consumer Reports Magazine, Parents Magazine, St. Louis Post-Dispatch and other publications throughout the United States.
-They have also been featured on CNN, FOXNEWS, and local news stations all over the world.
+PFWBS has been featured dozens of times in the press particularly in the New York Times, Chicago Tribune, USA Today, Consumer Reports Magazine, Parents Magazine, St. Louis Post-Dispatch and other publications throughout the United States.
+They have also been featured on ABC Nightly News, CNN, FOXNEWS, and local news stations all over the world.

 The PFWBS Seal of Approval can be found on products in the following retail stores: Lowes, Home Depot, Walmart, and Mendards.

 How We Do It

-Our first class safety criteria requires that all cords be inaccessible or unable to wrap around the neck of a child, as set forth in the Trilateral Request of the United States Consumer Products Safety Committee, Health Canada and the European Commission as part of the 201 standards updating process in addition to the ANSI/WCMA 100.1-2018 standard.
+Our first-class safety criteria eliminates the strangulation risk factors on corded window covering products as set forth in the Trilateral Request of the United States Consumer Products Safety Committee, Health Canada, and the European Commission.
 Testing fees and annual fees to carry the seal on products do apply.